vchavkov/fork-oneuptime/Devops/docs/mongo-ops.md

 exit                                            # This is important.
 ```

-## Set a member as master admin of CBSUptime.
+## Set a member as master admin of CBS Uptime.

 ```
 kubectl exec -it fi-mongodb-0 mongo